For more detailed information regarding the program please visit our website here.

 - Capacity and willingness to learn in collaboration with other health care professionals and leaders through action, reflection, feedback and support

-- Commitment (from the employing organization and individual) for the Fellow’s continuing employment and active engagement in the fellowship throughout the 10-month experience, as well as financial support for tuition and travel expenses
+- Commitment (from the employing organization and individual) for the Fellow’s continuing employment and active engagement in the fellowship throughout the 13-month experience, as well as financial support for tuition

 - Prior training and experience and/or demonstrated interest in developing and implementing quality improvement and/or patient safety initiatives

 - A draft of a project proposal designed to have strategic, high-level impact at the applicant’s home organization with demonstrated senior leadership support (project sponsor)